Six plants for dappled shade

 Formerly known as Dicentra, grey-green filigreed foliage in early spring is soon topped by stunning heart-shaped flowers, produced over a number of weeks.
 Those of 'Burning Hearts' are deep ruby red, but there are also pure white-flowered cultivars like 'Alba'.
 Lamprocapnos dies down in winter.

 Daphne bholua 'Jacqueline Postill' is an evergreen shrub that provides scented winter flowers at a time where there’s not much else happening in the garden, especially in shade.

 Position this small tree where you can enjoy the changing colours of its leaves.
 Those of 'Coral Pink' turn from bronze-pink to lime-green and then amber in autumn, but there are many other beautiful acer cultivars to grow, with foliage in varying shapes and shades.

 Sweet box (Sarcococca confusa)

 Flowers: December to March.

 Fumewort (Corydalis solida)

 Finely divided grey-green leaves appear from fleshy tubers in early spring.
 Produces clusters of small tubular flowers over a long period.
-Disappears below ground for the winter.
+Shrinks back below the ground for winter.
 You could also grow Corydalis flexuosa in dappled shade.

 Tiarella 'Neon Lights'